ivysanchez/ProjectTempate/README.md

 Google Colab: Use Google Colab or Jupyter Notebook to run the code and leverage its computational resources.
 Kaggle: Access the dataset and potentially explore other related datasets.

+### Overview of files in repository
+* Understanding_the_data.ipynb: initial look at the data
+* Data_Cleaning.ipynb: Cleaning the dataset, cheching for missing values and label encoding
+* Baseline_model.ipynb: Initial results of dataset after modeling logistic regression before any preprocessing.
+* Preprocessing.ipynb: scaling, feature selection, and feature engineering
+* iterative_modeling.ipynb: loads multiple trained models and compares results.
 ### Software Setup
 * Required Packages: This project uses the following Python packages:
   * Standard Libraries: